Lane Kenworthy, The Good Society

 A second reason is employers’ reliance on statistical averages.
 There is an inherent degree of ignorance in the hiring process: it’s hard to know for certain who is going to perform best in a particular job.
 Given multiple roughly equivalent applicants, the best anyone can do is to make an educated guess.
 Employers sometimes make assumptions based on (assumed) average capabilities or behaviors of women and men and use these assumptions in choosing who to hire.
 One such assumption is that women are more likely to leave their job periodically to have children or care for other family members.
 Another is that men are better at managerial tasks.
 Treating individuals differently on the basis of group averages is called “statistical discrimination.”

-Third, people tend to feel more comfortable with others like themselves.
-Men tend to feel more comfortable around other men, and many of those making hiring decisions for high-paying jobs are men.15
+A third reason why firms may discriminate is that people tend to feel more comfortable with others like themselves.
+Men tend to feel more comfortable around other men, and many of those making hiring decisions, particularly for high-paying jobs, are men.20

 Fourth, companies may believe their customers or employees prefer a certain sex.
 Until the early 1970s, for example, airlines refused to hire male flight attendants because they felt their passengers preferred stewardesses.
 The Supreme Court declared this illegal in 1971.
 Firms have long believed that customers prefer male salespersons, though this has changed in recent years.

-A final contributor to occupational sex segregation is a range of actions by men sometimes grouped under the term “patriarchy.”
+Another barrier to women’s advance is a range of actions by men sometimes grouped under the term “patriarchy.”
 This view suggests that men in various positions in society — husbands, workers, legislators, employers — combine (unconsciously) to keep women in a subordinate position.
 In the late 1800s and early 1900s male-dominated craft unions barred women, thereby keeping them out of certain types of jobs.
 Male politicians in the US (unlike those in other developed countries) have been unwilling to provide significant government funding for childcare or paid maternity leave, thereby discouraging at least some women from working outside the home.
 And boyfriends and husbands may discourage women from pursuing a career, or an especially demanding one.
 Men are less likely to want a date with a woman who is more intelligent or ambitious than they are.
-Becoming a chief executive or winning election to political office increases the likelihood that a woman will subsequently get divorced.16
+Becoming a chief executive or winning election to political office increases the likelihood that a woman will subsequently get divorced.21

 - Claudia Goldin, “The Quiet Revolution That Transformed Women’s Employment, Education, and Family,” American Economic Review: Papers and Proceedings, 2006; Maria Charles, “A World of Difference: International Trends in Women’s Economic Status,” Annual Review of Sociology, 2011. ↩